Procida | What to see in Procida: places of interest ⋆ FullTravel.it

 4 Procida and lines for longlines

-It is said that some navigators from Procida, during their long journeys to the East, imported from China a secret recipe for tanning the threads of fishing lines and nets.
-Two types of thread are thus produced in Procida, one transparent and shiny, unique in Europe, and the other orange, traditional.
-With this line the fishermen set up their longlines.
-These are complex systems for deep-sea fishing, which often exceed 500 meters in length and which are armed with a few thousand hooks.
+It is said that some navigators from Procida, during their long voyages to the East, imported from China A secret recipe for tanning fishing lines and nets.
+In Procida, two types of thread are produced: one transparent and shiny, unique in Europe, and the other traditional orange.
+This thread is used by fishermen to make their longlines.
+These are complex systems for deep-sea fishing, often exceeding 500 meters in length and armed with several thousand hooks.

 5 Procidans and the sea

-I procidani they live next to the sea and naturally they live "from" the sea: and this has made them rich.
-The well-being economic has led to a demographic increase, and on the island today there are 2700 souls per square kilometre, one of the highest population densities on earth.
-Life in Procida is quiet, and within the walls of sunny houses you can enjoy family serenity; for the people of Procida the family is very important, perhaps precisely due to the forced separation caused by work on the sea.
-Some houses are immersed in citrus groves and vineyards, or emerge among jasmine and fragrant plants; the island is a large primitive Mediterranean scrub lying on the yellow and gray tuffs and volcanic basalts of many millennia ago.
+I procidani They live next to the sea and naturally live "of" the sea: and this has made their wealth. well-being Economic growth has led to a population increase, and the island now has 2700 inhabitants per square kilometer, one of the highest population densities on earth.
+Life on Procida is tranquil, and within the walls of the sunny homes, one can enjoy family serenity; for the people of Procida, family is very important, perhaps due to the forced separation caused by the work on the sea.
+Some houses are immersed in citrus groves and vineyards, or peek out among jasmine and other fragrant plants; the island is a vast, primitive Mediterranean scrubland nestled on yellow and gray tuff and volcanic basalts dating back thousands of years.
 Procida is a land of great charm.

 6 Vivara, the natural reserve island

 At the extreme edge of the island there is Vivara.
 It is an islet of just 34 hectares in surface area, connected to Procida from an aqueduct bridge.
-Here, in a sort of wreck phytoclimatic Having survived the passage of time, over 500 botanical entities coexist, including many specimens of downy oak and Quercus pubescens.
-The wild vegetation of this lush natural reserve, crest of an open crater, is completed with the fig treeindia and with the poisonous ferula with yellow umbrellas.
+Here, in a sort of wreck phytoclimatic Over 500 botanical species have survived the passage of time, including many specimens of downy oak and Quercus pubescens.
+The wild vegetation of this lush nature reserve, the crest of an open crater, is complemented by the fig tree.india and with the poisonous ferula with yellow umbrellas.

 In the eighteenth century Vivara was one of the many royal hunting reserves, governed by very strict measures.
 Here the King of Naples Charles of Bourbon had a vivar, a rabbit farm, planted.
 Today wild rabbits are still there and the access rules are always strict, especially after the recent archaeological excavations which brought to light some very important finds of Mycenaean origin.
 Entry into the natural oasis is only possible from May to October.